 The only problem I see is that this is an improper comma splice and should rather be two sentences.
 "I made dolma.
 Would you like to eat?"
 These are sentences I, a native speaker of US English, would say.
 It would be more common for me to say "Would you like one?" as the second sentence, but I might very well ask the more general "Would you like to eat?" in certain circumstances, when I know the person has come to do some other activity.

 "Dolma" sounded like a word this student heard before, and it took him a few minutes to figure out why.
-Some distance from Topkapi Palace, well to the east of the Golden Horn, there is another Sultan's Palace located on the European shore.
-It is named for the garden on which it was built: Dolmabahçe.
+Some distance from Topkapi Palace, well to the east of the Golden Horn, there is another Sultan's Palace, built 400 years later, located on the European shore.
+It is named for the ground on which it was built: Dolmabahçe.
 We learned later on that it meant, "filled (-in) garden.
 It is recorded that the building, megalomaniacal in design, was built on land reclaimed from the Bosporus by dumping a huge amount of land fill collected elsewhere.